 The 1932-33 renovation and expansion plans bear the name of Harry S Truman as presiding judge.
 This building incorporated parts of all preceding brick courthouses on this site.

 Built as the Soldiers and Sailors Memorial Building in 1926, with Alonzo H. Gentry as architect and M.T.
 Colgan as builder.
 This building served as a community center until it closed in 1996.
 Harry Truman, a World War I veteran, oversaw its dedication on July 4, 1926.
-Complete restoration and rehabilitation was completed in 2002 so residents could use the facilities for meetings, dances, performances, and athletic events.
+In 2002, restoration efforts were completed allowing for use as a civic facility hosting meetings, dances, performances, and athletic events.

-Built for Anton J. Bundschu around 1890 and remodeled by the family after 1907 to update the home and make it less Victorian.
-The Bundschu Store was built by this family on the east side of the square in 1928.
+Built for Anton J. Bundschu around 1890 and remodeled by the family after 1907 to update the home and reflect less of a Victorian influence.
+The Bundschu Store was built by this family on the east side of the Independence Square in 1928.

 A registered historic tree first marked by the Independence Garden Club in 1931.
 Truman was fond of this old tree and often told it that it was doing a good job on his walks.

-A Queen Anne Cottage constructed over a 25-year period between 1858 and 1880.
-It was the home for Anthony Slack from 1865 until he built a large Queen Anne house on the ground to the north.
+This Folk Victorian dwelling was constructed over a 25-year period between 1858 and 1880.
+It was the home for Anthony Slack from 1865 until he built a larger Queen Anne house on the grounds to the north.
 In 1900 the Noland family rented the house and then bought it in 1908.
-It remained in the family name until sale to the National Park Service in 1986.
+It remained in the family name until its sale to the National Park Service in 1986.
+Today the home serves as a waiting area for visitors of the Truman Home.

 Built in several stages.
-George Potterfield Gates purchased this property with a small one-story house in 1867 and later built a two-story addition.
+George Potterfield Gates purchased this property in 1867 that originally had just a small one-story house.
+He later built a two-story addition.
 By 1886, the large Queen Anne front addition had been constructed by the Gates.
 His daughter, Margaret Gates married David Wallace in 1883.
 Their daughter, Elizabeth (Bess) Virginia Wallace married Harry S Truman in 1919.
-This house remained the Truman's home until Bess's death in 1982.
+This house remained the Truman's home until Bess' death in 1982.

 Built as a small brick two-room house in 1853.
 The Italianate two-story brick front was added in 1858.
 Home to a number of families prior to 1921, it was occupied by the Choplin family for more than 70 years.
-It was damaged in 1994 when the front wall collapsed because of foundation drainage problems and was successfully rehabilitated through community efforts.
+It was damaged in 1994 when the front wall collapsed due to foundation drainage problems and was successfully rehabilitated through community efforts.

 Spanish Colonial Revival House built in 1926 as a duplex for Mrs. Ella W. Buchanan and her daughter and son-and-law, Frances and Ora C. Myers.
 Purchased by P.D. and Pearle Bush in 1945 who later deeded it to their twin daughters Virginia and Elizabeth Bush.
 Elizabeth married Carl H. Sapper Jr. in 1955.
-They lived there until the property sold in 1992 to LaVonne E. Moore.
+They lived there until the property sold in 1992.

-Built by architect Robert L. McBride in 1913 and occupied by the Sollars family in the 1910s; the Dunn family in the 1920s and 1930s, Polly Compton in the 1960s and 1970s.
+Built by architect Robert L. McBride in 1913 and occupied by the Sollars family in the 1910s; the Dunn family in the 1920s and 1930s, and later Polly Compton in the 1960s and 1970s.
+Polly Compton was best known for creating the Polly's Pop line of carbonated drinks.
 A good example of Craftsman/Prairie style architecture.

-The Kelly family moved into this 1910 home built for the Baldwin family.
+The Kelly family moved into this 1910 home originally built for the Baldwin family.
 Charles Kelly was a Jackson County deputy sheriff for several years.
-It is a four square craftsman style home that has a hipped roof with bellcast eaves.
+This Four Square-Craftsman style home has a hipped roof with bellcast eaves.

-Built in 1887 as designed by T. B. Smith for the Aaron Sawyer family.
+Built in 1887, the house was designed by T. B. Smith for the Aaron Sawyer family.
 Aaron's son, Lock H. Sawyer, sold the house to the Frank Jennings family in the early 1920s.
 It was honored by the Jackson County Historical Society in 1976 for their preservation efforts.
 Rehabilitated in 1995, it is one of the few brick Queen Anne houses remaining in Independence.

 An 1887 frame Queen Anne that was built by W.T.
-Cooper and was home to Maria J. Fletcher, a widow who took in boarder.
-The house was sold to the Bostonian Family in 1905.
+Cooper and was home to Maria J. Fletcher, a widow who took in boarders.
+The house was sold to the Bostian Family in 1905.

 This stately old Burr Oak once stood in the front yard of the Wallace Home before that house was replaced by the present building in 1922.
 "Bess" Wallace and her parents lived on this site form 1887 to 1903.
 Bess and her mother moved into the Gates/Wallace House at 219 N. Delaware that year.